heptarch/heptarch.github.io/drafts/rbl2.md

 R&D. Universities are slower, clunkier, more inward-looking; industry tends to be more constrained by revenue and other research-exogenous factors.
 Neither path is ideal.
-Bell had the best of both worlds, but its material circumstances are unrepeatable.
+Bell had the best of both worlds.
+Although its material circumstances are unrepeatable, maybe there is a more realistic way to blend these two
-Maybe

 ## 1. <a href="#toc">The Kelly gang</a><a id="sec-1" name="sec-1"></a>